What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

-Please bring your own copy of this keyboard harmony textbook A New Approach to Keyboard Harmony which will be used in all three modules of this class.
+You will need your own copy of this keyboard harmony textbook A New Approach to Keyboard Harmony which will be used in further modules of this class.

 When I've finished, what course can I do next?